F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

    .. note::

-      - Specify a subnet mask of ``/14`` when creating the Self IP which is the subnet range of the default OpenShift cluster network.
-This will ensure all VXLAN traffic is routed via the ``openshift_vxlan`` tunnel.
+      - Specify a subnet mask of ``/14`` when creating the Self IP which is the subnet range of the default OpenShift cluster network. [#ossdn]_ This will ensure all VXLAN traffic is correctly routed via the ``openshift_vxlan`` tunnel.
       - If you don't specify a traffic group when creating the Self IP, it will use the default traffic group.

 #.
 Verify creation of the Self IP.